-13.3 Incomplete Events
+13.5.
+Incomplete Events

-- 13.3.1 An event is considered incomplete when there is no official result and no points are awarded as specified in the relevant subsections of this Rulebook. - 13.3.2 The prize money for any incomplete event is divided into two parts: - (i) Forty per cent (40%) will be returned to the Event Organizer and

-- (i) Ten per cent (10%) of the available prize money per event may be allocated to the overall ranking. - (ii) Fifty per cent (50%) will be evenly distributed to all officially registered competitors in the relevant event that are still in the competition.
+- 13.5.1.
+An event is considered incomplete when there is no official result and no points are awarded as specified in the relevant subsections of this Rulebook. - 13.5.2.
+The prize money for any incomplete event is divided into two parts: - 13.5.2.1.
+Up to twenty per cent (20%) will be returned to the Event Organizer and - 13.5.2.2.
+Ten per cent (10%) of the available prize money per event may be allocated to the overall ranking. - 13.5.2.3.
+Seventy per cent (70%) will be evenly distributed to all officially registered competitors in the relevant event that are still in the competition. - 13.5.2.4.
+Should it be decided to unofficially run competition for the incomplete discipline up to 10% of the 50% allocated to the competitors at an event, may be offered as unofficial prize money.

-13.4 Shared positions
+13.6.
+Shared positions

-13.4.1 When a number of competitors share a single position and their ranking order is not determined, the payment for those competitors shall be distributed as follows:
+13.6.1.
+When a number of competitors share a single position and their ranking order is not determined, the payment for those competitors shall be distributed as follows: